-Field hockey Senior Salute will feature local players - Sun Gazette
+Field hockey senior salute will feature local players - Sun Gazette

-The season has ended, but top local high-school field hockey players will have the chance to take the field one last time.
+The season has ended, but top local high-school field hockey playlers will have the chance to take the field one last time.

 On Sunday, Dec.
 4 at Meridian High School in Falls Church, the inaugural Northern Virginia high school field hockey “Senior Salute” event will be held from 12:45 to just after 4:30 p.m.
 The competition, sponsored by Longstreth Field Hockey, will include four all-star-like matches involving four teams comprised of some of the top senior players from the 6D North and Occoquan regions of Northern Virginia.